23 August 2021

 Personal data is important to organisations.
 From your doctor who needs access to a large amount of your personal data when treating you, to your favourite clothing brand who needs to know where to deliver your new boots.

 However, organisations also often use your personal data for profiling.
 This is where organisations use personal data like search history or purchase history to create a profile for you, specifically.
-Organisations do this mostly for marketing purposes, but reasons are. varied.
+Organisations do this mostly for marketing purposes, but the reasons are varied.
 For example, a clothing site may realise you view brown shoes all the time, but never black shoes.
 They’ll use this information to promote all the brown shoes on their site to you.
 Another example would be Netflix, who will use your viewing history to suggest new shows they think you’ll enjoy.

 Because of GDPR laws, organisations always need your explicit consent to use your personal data.
 You always have the right to object to your personal data being used if you don’t want it to be, you can find out how here.